top of page

 Though this cake is traditionally dusted with caster sugar (more on that below), we elected to use powdered sugar for a more delicate look.

 So what is caster sugar, you ask?
 Caster sugar is the British term for ultra-fine baker's sugar.
 In the Edwardian era, special sugar casts would cast sugar upon deserts.
-Really a small pot with spouts at the top to pour sugar.
+A small pot with spouts at the top to pour sugar.
 Unfortunately, this ultra-fine baker's sugar is difficult to find in the United States.
 Luckily Amazon and Lunds & Byerlys sell it.
 I prefer the C&H brand.

 I typically never use granulated sugar anymore for anything.
 Ultrafine bakers' sugar is more reliable, cooks faster and more even, and you run a lower risk of chewing on a granule when making whip cream.
 You can also make it yourself by running granulated sugar through a food processor for a few pulses.

-I also want to note the use of self-rising flour. it's essentially regular flour with the addition of baking powder.
+I also want to note the use of self-rising flour.
+It's essentially regular flour with the addition of baking powder.

 Cheers,